zenml-io/zenml/examples/whylogs_data_profiling/README.md

 use of the `whylogs_profiler_step` utility function.
 * a `WhylogsVisualizer` ZenML visualizer that can be used to display whylogs profile artifacts produced during the execution of pipelines.
-* an `enable_whylabs` ZenML pipeline step decorator that enhances an existing ZenML step with Whylabs profiling capabilities.

 ## 🧰 How the example is implemented
 The ZenML pipeline in this example is rather simple, consisting of a couple